 There were three houses on the market in El Madroñal under €1 million, all priced at €995,000.
 They had already seen one of them a year previously and rejected it because of road noise; some houses in El Madroñal do have this problem and often it is impossible to tell until you are actually inside.
 We viewed the other two; one was way too small while the other was interesting enough to make a second visit but ultimately the layout just didn’t work so it looked like another dead end.
 Then out of the blue a house that had been on the market for €1.4 million originally and was still at €1.2 million when I started the search was offered to me at €850,000, although it did need updating and extending.

 With only two weeks of their visit remaining we went to see it.
 We knew that someone had already made two visits and was sufficiently interested to have gone back with a builder.
 The important thing in this type of situation is to control it by being first with an offer on the table, leaving the other party having to go better.
 Within a few hours of the viewing Mike and Brenda decided to make the first move and pending a second look the following day we made a low offer at €700,000, eventually agreeing a deal at €730,000 a few days later.
 For a house on a plot of 6,000m2, south facing with sea views, in a mature, wooded garden this is the best purchase made in El Madroñal for a decade.
 By the time the other interested party had their builder’s estimate and were ready to make an offer we had paid a deposit and contracts were being prepared.
-They were not best pleased.
-Last time I enquired they were still looking and they must know they missed a great opportunity.

 If this search proves anything it is that the location comes first; for Mike and Brenda locations other than El Madroñal would have been a compromise.
 But I think it also shows you need a little bit of luck and be in the right place at the right time.
 Earlier in the year this house had looked way out of the budget so didn’t even come under consideration but by the time the price had been reduced to within striking distance they were on the spot and ready to go.